valariembuh/docker-compose-flask-mysql-with-multi-container-application/README.md

 docker.io/valariembuh/valarie-docker-app:v1
 ```

-The image was pushed to Docker Hub, removed locally, pulled again from Docker Hub, and successfully run as a new container.
+The image was pushed to Docker Hub, removed from the local system, pulled again from Docker Hub, and successfully run as a new container.

 ## Evidence